Jörg Baberowski: Distinction

 At the Leipzig Book Fair in 2012, he won the Leipzig Book Prize in the category of nonfiction/essay writing for his book Verbrannte Erde.
-Stalins Herrschaft der Gewalt (Scorched earth.
-Stalin's rule of violence).
+Stalins Herrschaft der Gewalt.

 Academic criticism

 Benno Ennker, who teaches Eastern European history in Tübingen and St. Gallen, criticized Baberowski's book Verbrannte Erde for its "implicit exoneration of the Wehrmacht" in World War II during the war against the Soviet Union.
 Historian Christoph Dieckmann of the Fritz Bauer Institute, a center on the history and impact of the Holocaust, accused Baberowski of failing to recognize the "general state of research, which proves a far-reaching consensus of the German leadership and the upper echelons of the Wehrmacht, prior to the assault on the Soviet Union, to subject many millions of Soviet citizens to death by starvation within a few months".
 Martin Wagner, a research fellow at Humboldt, noted that Baberowski's critics accuse him of falling behind modern historical research on totalitarianism.